stuntrally/stuntrally3/docs/Features.md

 ## Tools

+For those who want to tweak or tinker the game.

+Both game and editor feature own Tweak tabs, more info in [Tweak](Tweak.md).
+Material editor is also present in both, more info in [Materials](Materials.md).

-Game and editor both have few different tools for in command line.
+Game and editor both have few different tools for in *command line*.
 These tools can check tracks, warnings, challenges, convert track ghost etc.
 For details, start game or editor in console,
 with command line argument `?` or `help` to get their text info.